Escaping The Build Trap

 Part III: Strategy and Product Strategy

-Drawing on Stephen Bungay's work, Perri explains three gaps causing strategic plans to fail.
-The knowledge gap (difference between what we'd like to know and what we know), the alignment gap (difference between what we want people to do and what they do), and the effects gap (difference between expected and actual outcomes).
-Traditional planning tries closing these with more detail and control, which fails.
+Perri explains three gaps (from Bungay) that cause strategic plans to fail.
+The knowledge gap is the difference between what we'd like to know and what we actually know.
+The alignment gap is the difference between what we want people to do and what they actually do.
+The effects gap is the difference between expected and actual outcomes.
+Traditional planning tries closing these gaps with more detail and control, which fails.
 Effective strategy deployment embraces these gaps, providing clear direction while giving teams autonomy to determine how to achieve outcomes.

 Part IV: The Product Kata and Experimentation